vikaschauhan6622/flutter_image_widget/README.md

-# ImageWidget
+# FlutterImageWidget

-The `ImageWidget` is a versatile Flutter widget designed for displaying different types of images in a Flutter application.
+The `FlutterImageWidget` is a versatile Flutter widget designed for displaying different types of images in a Flutter application.

 ## Features: